lomev/dotfiles/README.md

-# Software I use with this config
+## Software I use with this config

-- dwm (you can find my fork in diffrent repo)
+- dwm

-I have diffrent repository on my GitHub, where you can find my fork of it.
+You can find my fork of it [here](https://github.com/reiffarth/dwm).

 - st